NACUSO 2021 Board of Directors Election

 NACUSO BOARD DESIRED ATTRIBUTES AND EXPERIENCE

-The NACUSO Board of Directors identified a list of desired Board attributes and functional knowledge areas relative to carrying out NACUSO’s vision: To Be the leader of innovation, collaboration and advocacy for CUSOs and the credit union industry.
+The NACUSO Board of Directors identified a list of desired Board attributes and functional knowledge areas relative to carrying out NACUSO’s vision: To Be the leader of innovation, collaboration and advocacy for CUSOs and the collaborative efforts of the credit union industry.
 The Nominating Committee will be recommending candidates based not only upon their general qualification but also against these important attributes.